 Go beyond data – get a feel for your dream MBA

-An essential next step after checking stats and facts in the rankings, is to get a feel for the programmes that you are considering, and discover the experience that is awaiting you in each business school before you apply for admission.
+An essential next step after checking stats and facts in the rankings, is to get a feel for the programmes that you are considering, and discover the experience ahead of you in each business school before you apply for admission.

-Access MBA and Access EMBA global tours will enable you to meet privately with admissions directors of many of the business schools ranked by the Financial Times.
-Moreover, attending an Access Tour event can actually take you to a business school campus of your choice for free.
+Access MBA global tours will enable you to meet privately with admissions directors of many of the business schools ranked by the Financial Times.

-Living in the big-data era calls for data-driven decisions with deep understanding of the algorithms behind the data results.
-However, the MBA is ultimately a very personal experience, so you have to make the most of both worlds in your MBA selection.
+Living in the big-data era calls for data-driven decisions grounded in a clear understanding of how each ranking’s methodology works.
+However, the MBA is ultimately a very personal experience, so balancing quantitative research with personal exploration is the smartest approach to your MBA selection.